rhildred/staticFramework/README.md

-Example of using require.js to load jQuery from a CDN and to load a nav.html and footer.html
+Javascript Code behind
 ====

-This example ([demo here](https://rhildred.github.io/staticFramework/www)) shows a simple templating system with  jQuery and jQuery plugins and require.js.
+This example ([demo here](https://rhildred.github.io/staticFramework/www)) shows a simple declarative templating system with  jQuery and jQuery plugins and require.js.

-In this example, we set the *path* of jQuery to point to a google-hosted CDN.
-That can benefit users, who might already have the file in their browser cache, and therefore don't have to download it again.

-Please note that in order to be able to load an asset from a CDN in the built files, all the plugins that needs that asset as a dependency have to call `define()`.

-**If you want IE6-8 support**, clone this repo, but replace the jQuery file with a jQuery 1.X release.
-The jQuery 2 used in this project does not work with those browsers, a 1.X release is needed.
-Modify the jQuery path in [app.js](https://github.com/requirejs/example-jquery-cdn/blob/master/www/js/app.js#L9), to for example `//ajax.googleapis.com/ajax/libs/jquery/1.10.2/jquery.min`
+Each "page" like about.html and contact.html can have a contact.html.js script behind that gets loaded when the page is loaded into the dom.
+In this case index.html.js loads a twitter bootstrap carousel and contact.js.html loads a google map.
+The google map was [configured here.](http://www.trivoo.net/google-maps/)

 ###Project structure